 Customized data sets can also provide valuable information on specific industries, helping organizations stay ahead of trends and developments.
 In addition, they can improve the performance of machine learning models by providing highly relevant and domain-specific data for training and validation.

 Discover the Pangeanic BSC project

 The Pangeanic BSC project focuses on the creation of customized data sets containing bilingual segments classified by domain and style.
 This innovative approach responds to the growing demand for high-quality customized data in various industries.

 The project emphasizes bilingual data collection, which can be used to train machine translation systems, linguistic models, and other natural language processing applications.
 Data sets are classified by domain, ensuring that users can access data relevant to their industry and area of interest, leading to more accurate and meaningful results.
 In addition, stylistic classification allows for greater granularity of data, taking into account the specific nuances of different writing styles and registers.

 In order to create a labeled bilingual English-Catalan data set, several steps were followed, as detailed below:

-- Preparation of the data set: Finally, the data set was prepared, stored in a relational database with the respective metadata collected throughout the segment processing, for use in natural language processing applications.
+Preparation of the data set: Finally, the data set was prepared and stored in a relational database with the respective metadata collected throughout the segment processing, for use in natural language processing applications.

-In addition, special care was taken when selecting data sources, so that they were varied, and to avoid bias in the data, as well as obtaining an adequate amount of data from different sources and writing styles to avoid over representation of any of them.
+Special care was taken when selecting data sources so that they were varied, and to avoid bias in the data, as well as obtaining an adequate amount of data from different sources and writing styles to avoid over-representation of any of them.